Collaborative Fundraising Project

 3. Explore the appetite of potential funders and explore how to engage them.

-The project kicked off in August 2025, and the initial work outlined above should be completed by end of March 2026.
+Workstream 1 kicked off in August 2025, and we are currently seeking funding to enable Workstreams 2 and 3 to go ahead.
 Once this has been done, the project team will work with other organisations in ASR and other relevant stakeholders to consider whether to, and how to, proceed with implementing such a fund, potentially blending funds with other sources.

 Next